chdir/aidl2/README.md

 ### Defining an interface

 You can specify any number of parameters, including varargs.
-Parameters and return values must be of types, supported by `android.os.Parcel`.
-You can use tricky generic types if you want, but make sure, that those can be interpreted as one of supported
+Parameters and return values must be of types, supported by `android.os.Parcel` as well as extra types, listed above.
+You can use tricky generic types if you want, but make sure, that those can be interpreted as one of supported types:
-types:

 ```java
 @AIDL